 "The more you know, the less you understand"

 Knowledge is the intellectual pursuit of structure, rules & boundaries - something is acquired every day

 Understanding is the experiential pursuit of questioning, listening & feeling - something is let go every day

-Humans exist through a contracted, singular awareness (spotlight scanning) & are only cognizant primarily from the visual aspect of the immediate surroundings & oblivious to everything outside of this focus.
+Humans predominantly exist through a contracted, singular awareness (spotlight scanning) & are only cognizant primarily from the visual aspect of the immediate surroundings & oblivious to everything outside of this focus.
 We often have an expanded preservation loop & focus on objects or situations singularly.
 We shut down all senses to switch focus from one object to another.
 Humans further obscure and limit their awareness by placing the bulk of their focus on internal thought processes, which further contracts their awareness & blocks out more of their environment.